shadow-robot/optoforce/README.md

 # optoforce
-ROS driver for the Optoforce sensor
+ROS packages for the Optoforce sensor